remiolsen/radQC/docs/README.md

-# nf-core/radseq Documentation
+# radseqQC Documentation

-The nf-core/radseq documentation is split into the following files:
+The radseqQC documentation is split into the following files:

 1. [Installation](installation.md)
 2. Pipeline configuration